Must Get Out: Commercial

 While not as successful as the other singles from the album, "Must Get Out" experienced moderate success in some European countries.
 In the Netherlands, the song proved to be one of the band's most successful singles from the album, only behind "This Love" and "She Will Be Loved", reaching number 8 and becoming the band's third top-10 hit.
 In Ireland and the United Kingdom, the song became another top-40 hit for the band, reaching numbers 34 and 39, respectively – in the UK in particular, the song was the band's fifth consecutive top-40 single.
 Likewise, in New Zealand, the song was their fifth top-40 single, though their least successful single on the charts, along with "Misery" (2010).

 Live performances

 Maroon 5 performed the track during their AOL Sessions, at the Top of the Pops and included the song on the 2005's CD/DVD Live – Friday the 13th.
 They performed the song on The Today Show on February 4, 2005.
 It was part of the encore on the "Songs About Jane Tour" and was last performed on the 2005 Honda Civic Tour.

-Track listings
+Track listing

+Personnel

+Credits adapted from the Songs About Jane liner notes.